 The Fine and Performing Arts Magnet Cluster Program (FPAMCP) is a network of arts-focused CPS elementary schools where the arts teachers work with students and other classroom teachers to provide intensive and integrated arts instruction.
 Students attending Fine and Performing Arts Magnet Cluster Program schools:

 - learn and grow in multiple art forms: dance, drama, media arts, music, and/or visual art

 - develop cultural awareness and understanding

 - make connections between arts learning and other subject areas (curriculum integration)

 - are exposed to arts opportunities and environments, both in and out of the Chicago community, whether through visiting artist partnerships, performances, or museum trips

 Arts-Focused High Schools

 Several CPS high schools give students intensive studio experiences in the visual and performing arts, credits beyond the high school arts requirements, and an accelerated general-education curriculum that promotes a high level of college and career readiness.
 The following CPS high schools offer rigorous arts coursework:

 - Chicago High School for the Arts (“ChiArts”) offers conservatories in dance, music, theatre and visual arts.
 Admissions requirements include an audition/portfolio review.
 Non-residents of Chicago may apply, but if accepted, MUST establish Chicago residency by July 1 of the year they plan to enroll.

 - Senn High School Magnet Program in the Arts (“Senn Arts”) offers a sequence of coursework in music, dance, theatre and visual arts that promotes depth and technique development in the arts.
 Admissions requirements include an audition/portfolio review.

-- Walter H. Dyett High School for the Arts offers sequences of coursework in digital media, theatre, music, visual arts, and dance.
+- Walter H. Dyett High School for the Arts is a neighborhood high school that offers sequences of coursework in digital media, theatre, music, visual arts, and dance.
 Admissions requirements include an interview.